nicholasmillani/nicholasmillani/README.md

  <p2>
- Gosto bastante de videogames e música
+ Gosto bastante de videogames e música.
  <p2/>
 <!--go
 **nicholasmillani/nicholasmillani** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.